FranckFreiburger/module-invalidate/README.md

 #### `Module.invalidate()`
 Invalidates all nodejs-non-internal modules.
-Only process modules that have been flagged as invalidable using `module.invaluable`.
+Only process modules that have been flagged as invalidable using `module.invalidable`.

 ##### Example:
 ```JavaScript